SprintHive/node-zipkin-rabbit-test/README.md

     app.use(zipkinMiddleware({tracer}));
 ```

-Here is our helloworld endpoint if you browse to http://localhost:3701/step1
+Here is our helloworld endpoint.
-and then open up the zipkin ui http://localhost:9411, hit the "Find traces" button and you should see some traces

     # server1.js
     ....